-- 1. A patient categorised as a 'high or low possibility of VHF' must be isolated in a single side room immediately to limit contact until the possibility of VHF has been ruled out.
-The side room should have dedicated en-suite facilities. - 2.
-It is assumed that all staff will already be using standard precautions as appropriate.
+- a) A patient categorised as a 'high or low possibility of VHF' must be isolated in a single side room immediately to limit contact until the possibility of VHF has been ruled out.
+The side room should have dedicated en-suite facilities. - b) It is assumed that all staff will already be using standard precautions as appropriate.
 If not, these must be immediately introduced.
 The level of any additional staff protection is dependent on the patient's symptoms.

-Infection control measures for 'possibility of VHF' Patient's symptoms Staff protection Bruising OR bleeding Standard plus droplet precautions required: In addition, for potential aerosol-or splash-inducing procedures: • FFP3 respirator or EN certified equivalent None of the above Standard Precautions: hand hygiene gloves plastic apron
+Infection control measures for 'possibility of VHF' Patient's symptoms Staff protection Bruising OR bleeding Standard plus droplet precautions required: • hand hygiene • gloves • plastic apron • fluid repellent surgical facemask • disposable visor In addition, for potential aerosol-or splash-inducing procedures: FFP3 respirator or EN certified equivalent None of the above Standard Precautions: hand hygiene gloves plastic apron

-- 3. Potential aerosol-or splash-inducing procedures include:
+- c) Potential aerosol-or splash-inducing procedures include:

 - Endotracheal intubation;

 - Bronchoscopy;

 - Airway suctioning;

 - Positive pressure ventilation via face mask;

 - High frequency oscillatory ventilation;

 - Central line insertion;

-- Aerosolised or nebulised medication administration;

-- Diagnostic sputum induction.

-- 4. Communication with staff about potential infection risks is paramount.
-Staff must be informed about and understand the risks associated with a VHF patient, for example: The severity of VHF if infection is confirmed;
+- Aerosolised or nebulised medication administration; - Diagnostic sputum induction. - d) Single use (disposable) equipment and supplies should be used.
+The use of a needlefree intravenous system to eliminate the risk of needlestick injuries should also be considered. - e) Communication with staff about potential infection risks is paramount.
+Staff must be informed about and understand the risks associated with a VHF patient, for example:

+The severity of VHF if infection is confirmed;